 - A. Sales of goods - (a) The Group sells information, communication, electronic and consumer electronic products.
 Sales are recognised when control of the products has transferred, being when the products are delivered to the customer.
 Delivery occurs when the products have been shipped to the specific location, the risks of obsolescence and loss have been transferred to the customer, and either the customer has accepted the products in accordance with the sales contract, or the Group has objective evidence that all criteria for acceptance have been satisfied. - (b) Revenue from these sales is recognised based on the price specified in the contract, net of the estimated sales return, volume discounts, sales discounts and allowances.
 The estimated volume discounts, sales discounts and allowances given to customers are based on the expected purchase volume and accumulated experience.
 A refund liability is recognised for expected sales return, volume discounts, sales discounts and allowances payable to customers in relation to sales made until the end of the reporting period.
 Revenue is only recognised to the extent that it is highly probable that a significant reversal will not occur.
-The estimation is subject to an assessment at each reporting date. - (c) The Group's obligation to provide a refund for faulty products under the standard warranty terms is recognised as a provision. - (d) A receivable is recognised when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due.
+The estimation is subject to an assessment at each reporting date. - (c) The sales are usually made with a credit term of advance sales receipts, 7 to 120 days after the receipt of shipment and 1 day to 150 days after monthly billings.
+For those contracts which the Group entered into with customers, as the time interval between the transfer of committed goods or service and the payment of customer does not exceed one year, the Group does not adjust the transaction price to reflect the time value of money.

-B. Service revenue
+- (d) The Group's obligation to provide a refund for faulty products under the standard warranty terms is recognised as a provision. - (e) A receivable is recognised when the goods are delivered as this is the point in time that the consideration is unconditional because only the passage of time is required before the payment is due. - B. Service revenue